costs-to-expect/api-docs/items-budget-pro/GET.md

 [Resources](../resources/GET.md)
 [Resource](../resource/GET.md)

-# Items (Budget) - GET
+# Items (Budget Pro) - GET

 Return the items collection for the given resource.

-The `budget` item type is used to define items that appear on a budget, a definition of the item and the frequency with which it repeats.
+The `budget-pro` item type is used to define items that appear on a budget in Budget Pro.
+The object is a definition of the item and the frequency with which it repeats.

 ## Request